Sequential Monte Carlo Methods in the nimble R Package: Filtering given fixed parameters

 Next, we demonstrate \pkg{nimble}'s auxiliary particle filter algorithm (Section~\ref{subsubsec:Aux}).
-The auxiliary particle filter is constructed in \pkg{nimble} similarly to the bootstrap filter, using a call to the \code{buildAuxiliaryFilter} function. \pkg{nimble}'s auxiliary filter allows users to choose between two lookahead functions: one that uses a simulation from the transition equation $\tilde{x}^{(k)}_{t|t-1}\sim f(x_{t}|x_{t-1}^{(k)})$, and one that uses the expected value of the transition equation $\tilde{x}^{(k)}_{t|t-1} = E(x_{t}|x_{t-1}^{(k)})$, via the \code{lookahead} control list argument.
+The auxiliary particle filter is constructed by the \code{buildAuxiliaryFilter} function.
+Users can choose between two lookahead functions: one that uses a simulation from the transition equation $\tilde{x}^{(m)}_{t|t-1}\sim f(x_{t}|x_{t-1}^{(m)})$, and one that uses the expected value of the transition equation $\tilde{x}^{(m)}_{t|t-1} = E(x_{t}|x_{t-1}^{(m)})$, via the \code{lookahead} control list argument.
+The expected value lookahead function can only be used for state-space models with normal or multivariate normal transition equations.